chicco-carone/Power-Load-Balancer/README.md

 Contributions are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request on the GitHub repository.

+## Planned Features
+- [ ] Automatically turn back on devices
+- [ ] Support for solar energy in calculation

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.